GiulioBirolini/orobic-precision-parts-kpi-dashboard/README.md

 | 5 | Surface Grinder #1 | Top and bottom faces flat and parallel | 12 min | Ra 0.4, flat 0.01 mm |
 | 6 | CMM Inspection #1 | Full dimensional report per batch | 22 min | Pass / Fail |

 **EDM cycle time rationale:** Square perimeter = 2×(4+3.2) = 14.4 mm.
 Cutting speed on hardened HSS approximately 0.5 mm/min gives ~29 min of cutting.
 Wire threading and setup add ~16 min, for a total of ~45 min per part.
-This makes EDM the process bottleneck, which is clearly visible in the OEE data (EDM OEE: 50.6%).
+This makes EDM the process bottleneck, which is clearly visible in the OEE data (EDM OEE: 48.5%).

 ---

 ## About the Data

 The production dataset is fully synthetic.
-Running `python python/etl/generate_dataset.py` creates `data/raw/production_log.csv` locally — this file is not tracked in git and must be generated before running the ETL pipeline.
+Running `python python/etl/generate_dataset.py` creates `data/raw/production_log.csv` locally; this file is not tracked in git and must be generated before running the ETL pipeline.
 The script uses statistically realistic distributions calibrated on published OEE benchmarks for job-shop precision machining.

 **Dataset overview:**
-- 13,158 shift-level records covering 3 shifts/day × 6 machines × 731 days (2023–2024)
+- 4,386 daily records covering 1 shift/day × 6 machines × 731 days (2023–2024)
 - Each machine has its own OEE profile modelled on realistic inefficiency drivers
+- Each shift is modelled as an 8-hour day (planned time: 28,800 sec)

 **Machine profiles:**